We can’t wait to see you. Stop by to say hello. In the meantime, here is some information to help with the transition.

 Post-Study Abroad Academics

 After you begin to readjust to being back home, visit your academic advisor.
-Sometimes studying abroad will affect your academic focus within your major or even affect you to the point where you may decide to pursue a different major.
-This meeting with your academic advisor is a good time to discuss any changes that you might want to make.
 You should also check with your academic advisor to make sure that you are registered for all of the courses that you need for the upcoming semester and that you have filled out any financial aid or tuition forms that you will need for that year.
 Many returned study abroad students go on to do research abroad through the UNH International Research Opportunities Program or go overseas again on a post-baccalaureate fellowship.

 New England Study Abroad Re-entry Conference